juju/docs/src/en/howto-privatecloud.md

 ### Generating the metadata

-To begin, create a directory to hold the generted metadata
+To begin, create a directory to hold the generted metadata:

 ```bash
 mkdir -p ~/simplestreams/images